lopes-gustavodossantos/Challenge_2_Internship/README.md

 >At the end of this file you will be able to see some images of the Project.

 <br> **Authors:**
+>Gustavo dos Santos Lopes
+>Guilherme Alfredo Graebim
->Gustavo dos Santos Lopes, Guilherme Alfredo Graebim, João Guilherme Lemes Do Nascimento, João Inácio Campana Moraes
+>João Guilherme Lemes Do Nascimento
+>João Inácio Campana Moraes

 <br> **For support:**
 >lopes.gustavodossantos@gmail.com